 Ausangate Trek from Cusco is considered to be an off the beaten track.
 It is an high altitude hike with most passes over 4500 metres above the sea level.
-Unlike most other trails and treks in Peru, this is not about Incan archaeological sites, it is all about nature.
+Unlike most other trails and hikes in Peru, this is not about Incan archaeological sites, it is all about nature.

 The experience is ideal for people loving nature and wanting to explore something off the touristic track.
 It rewards the trekkers with sights of snow capped peaks, colourful lagoons, glaciers.

 The trek itself is not too difficult.
 But what makes it challenging is the altitude.
-Major part of the trek is at a very high altitude.
+Major part of the trek is at a very high elevations.
 It entirely depends on how well you are acclimatised before doing this trek.
 Also, we advise you to get your feet wet with one of our treks before attempting this scenic high altitude trek.

 To local people, this is the most sacred peak.
 They call it “Apus”.
 Hence there is a small church high up this sacred mountain.
-Thousands of pilgrims visit the church every year during the annual festival.
-Qoyllority.
+Thousands of pilgrims visit the church every year during the annual festival, Qoyllority.

 The highest pass is at 5200 metres above sea level.
 We recommend you to spend atleast 3 days in Cusco and acclimatise to avoid altitude sickness.

 Cusco Hotel Transfer